chingu-voyages/voyage-project-tier2-mobilephone/README.md

 - [ ] You may **_NOT_** use AI-base solution generators like GitHub CoPilot.
 - [ ] We've included a JSON files containing the raw data in the /assets directory in this repo.
 However, these are extremely large files so you'll need to pay attention to performance.
 - [ ] Useful links and resources:
-  - This data was obtained from the Kaggle dataset [🎬📽️The MOTHER OF ALL MOVIE REVIEW DATASETS](https://www.kaggle.com/datasets/bwandowando/rotten-tomatoes-9800-movie-critic-and-user-reviews)
+  - This data was obtained from the Kaggle dataset [Mobile Device Usage and User Behavior Dataset](https://www.kaggle.com/datasets/valakhorasani/mobile-device-usage-and-user-behavior-dataset?resource=download)

 #### Styling